 Low blood pressure isn’t a problem unless you have symptoms

 Many people have blood pressure readings lower than the normal 120 over 80.
 The only time a low blood pressure reading is a concern is if you’re symptomatic, and experience lightheadedness, dizziness, and fatigue.
 If this is the case, consult your doctor about necessary lifestyle adjustments.

 This mineral is critical for healthy blood pressure

 If your blood pressure is high, it’s important to diet appropriately.
 One especially helpful mineral is potassium — which helps to relax the arterial walls and keep blood pressure in the healthy range.

 Why National Blood Pressure Month is Important

 Weight loss is one of the most effective lifestyle changes you can make to control high blood pressure.
-Losing even a small amount of weight, if you're overweight or obese, can help reduce your numbers significantly.
+Losing even a small amount of weight can help reduce your numbers significantly.

-Regular physical activity can greatly lower your blood pressure.
-In addition, exercise can help you avoid developing hypertension.
+Regular physical activity and exercise can greatly lower your blood pressure.
 Simply walking, jogging, cycling, swimming, or dancing for only 30 minutes most days of the week can help keep your blood pressure at a healthy level.

 It advocates moderation